We Packed for Sunshine. Florida Had Other Plans.

 Stories like this one hit us right where it hurts—because we've heard them over and over from families in our community.

 Here's how Replan a Day works: Weather changes?
 Plans fall through?
 Kids suddenly hate the idea of the zoo?
-You tell Rosie what's happening, and she helps you reorganize your day on the fly.
+You tell Go With Rosie what's happening, and she helps you reorganize your day on the fly.
 She pulls from real recommendations—what local families and traveling parents actually suggest when the original plan goes sideways.

 No more feeling like you're wasting precious vacation time because circumstances changed.